grafana/grafana-ci-otel-collector/README.md

 ### Configuring the collector

 The collector is configured using the `config.yaml` file.
-An example configuration can be found in `config.yaml.example`, copy the file to `config.yaml` and replace the values for the `dronetracereceiver` receiver with the ones relevant to your environment.
+An example configuration can be found in `config.yaml.example`, copy the file to `config.yaml` and replace the values for the `dronereceiver` receiver with the ones relevant to your environment.

 ```bash
 cp config.yaml.example config.yaml